-Accounting requirements dictate the use of assumptions to best estimate the impact the OPEB obligations will have on the College's auxiliary units.
+Accounting requirements dictate the use of assumptions to best estimate the impact the OPEB obligations will have on the College's auxiliary unites.
 The professional judgments used in determining these assumptions are important, and can significantly impact the resulting actuarial estimates.
 Difference between actual results compared to these assumptions could have a significant effect on Residential Services' financial statements.
 The total OPEB liability was determined by an actuarial valuation as of June 30, 2022, using the following actuarial assumptions, applied to all periods included in the measurement period:

 - Inflation: 2.35%

 - Salary Increases: 3.25% including service-based salary increases

-- Health Care Trend Rates: Initial rate ranges from 2-11% reaching an ultimate rate of approximately 3.8% in 2080
+- Health Care Trend Rates: Initial rate ranges from 2-11% adjusting to 3.8% in 2080

 - Post-retirement Participation: 60.00%

 - Spouse Coverage: 45.00%